Volusia County, Florida: Public transportation

 Volusia County Public Transit System (VOTRAN) is the local bus service.
 The buses offer service throughout the county, Monday through Saturday, from 7 am to 7 pm, and is handicapped-accessible.
 Limited service is offered in East Volusia in the evenings and on Sundays.
 The cost is $1.25 per trip, $3.00 for a one-day bus pass, or $40 for a 31-day pass (valid for all VOTRAN routes).

 Passenger train service to Volusia County is provided by Amtrak on the Silver Meteor and Silver Star routes.

 Service between Volusia County and Orlando is provided by SunRail, a commuter rail line running from Volusia to Orange County.
 The initial phase of the project commenced in 2014 and extends service to as far north as DeBary.
-A planned expansion was to include the DeLand Amtrak station in 2015.
+A planned expansion was to include the DeLand Amtrak station in 2015, but didn't actually reach the station until August 2024.

 Education

 Public primary and secondary education is handled by Volusia County Schools.
-One of the larger private schools is Father Lopez Catholic High School.